rebelStats/Vision_Transformer_Salmon/README.md

 ### Image Preprocessing

 Before we pass the data in to fine-tune our transformer model, we need to process it in SageMaker and store it in S3 first.
-For the preprocessing script to work, you will need to set up an S3 bucket in the following way (as well as adjust the naming in the notebook):
+For the preprocessing script to work, you will need to set up an S3 bucket in the following way (as well as adjust the names in the notebook):
 ```
 bucket
 │